Read–modify–write

 In computer science, read–modify–write is a class of atomic operations (such as test-and-set, fetch-and-add, and compare-and-swap) that both read a memory location and write a new value into it simultaneously, either with a completely new value or some function of the previous value.
 These operations prevent race conditions in multi-threaded applications.
 Typically they are used to implement mutexes or semaphores.
 These atomic operations are also heavily used in non-blocking synchronization.

-Maurice Herlihy (1991) ranks atomic operations by their consensus numbers, as follows: